Stars rally in the 3rd to top Pens 3-2

 Brett Ritchie scored the Stars' first goal at 3:40 of the third.
 Jason Spezza tied the game at 9:41 with a shot that was deflected high and off Penguins defenseman Brian Dumoulin into the net.

+''We believed that if we got just one goal, it would put them on their heels and then it's a one-shot game to get into overtime,'' Ritchie said. ''So we just took that approach, just take it shift by shift, and we were lucky enough to get a few bounces there.''

-Just 55 seconds later, Roussel put a wrist shot past goalie Matt Murray from the left faceoff circle.
+Just 55 seconds after Spezza's goal, Roussel put a wrist shot past goalie Matt Murray from the left faceoff circle.

 Stars goalie Antti Niemi made 18 saves.